 Whatever the weeds are — dandelions, chickweed, thistle, knotweed, plantain, henbit, spurge or another — you want them gone as quickly and easily as possible.
 Here are some top ways to take control of a seriously weedy lawn from the experts at Preen:

 One of the best ways to encourage vigorous grass growth is to water regularly.
 Try to water early in the day because this helps ensure water doesn't evaporate and gives grass adequate time to soak up the H2O before peak sun periods.
-Strive to water deeply, penetrating the ground 6-8 inches, to build strong, drought-tolerant roots.
+Strive to water deeply, penetrating the ground 6 to 8 inches, to build strong, drought-tolerant roots.
 Keep in mind, a healthy lawn needs about an inch of water per week to stay strong.

 Attack weeds directly

 Treat the whole lawn or just spot treat the weedy patches.
 Apply it when the grass is wet, so the granules stick to the weed leaves, which absorb the active ingredient and send it down to the roots.
 The weeds it treats should begin to shrivel and die over the next week or two.
-For seriously weedy lawns, it's OK to reapply in 30 days, if needed.
+For seriously weedy lawns, reapply in 30 days, if needed.